lamchiomeng/automationcode/README.md

 This is the repository for the files used in the demonstration of test automation.
+All java files are to be exported as jar files for test execution.

 Files with prefix "TC" denotes test cases